Posted by: Northwest Eye in General on May 27, 2025

 Define Iritis: Understanding the Condition

-Iritis, commonly referred to as anterior uveitis, is the inflammation of the iris, which is the colorful part of the eye that surrounds the pupil.
-This condition can lead to significant discomfort, and if not addressed promptly, it may result in severe complications like cataracts or glaucoma.
-Characterized by swelling and irritation, iritis can affect one or both eyes, leading to symptoms such as blurred vision and sensitivity to light, making it crucial to understand this condition for early recognition of its symptoms.
+Iritis, commonly referred to as anterior uveitis, is characterized by symptoms like blurred vision, which is the colorful part of the eye that surrounds the pupil.
+This condition can lead to significant discomfort, and if not addressed promptly, it may result in severe complications like vision loss or eye damage.
+Characterized by swelling and irritation, iritis can affect one or both eyes, leading to symptoms such as redness and sensitivity to light, making it crucial to understand this condition for early recognition of its symptoms.
 Common signs include:

 - Redness